moodboom/rad-scripts/README.md

 Rad-scripts makes it easy to apply semantic versioning to git repositories.
 Following semantic versioning guidelines, developers can tag major/minor/patch releases without knowing numeric tag details.
-The developer can simply focus on whether commits since the last tag include breaking changes (major), addition of new functionality (minor), or bugfixes (patch).
+Instead, the developer can focus on whether commits since the last tag include breaking changes (major), addition of new functionality (minor), or bugfixes (patch).